-Whilst the induction to this section deals with plants riding through faults as it is currently drafted in the Grid Code, it is not clear what is supposed to happen where the plant's circuit breaker has to open to clear the fault.
+Whilst the introduction to this section deals with plants riding through faults as it is currently drafted in the Grid Code, it is not clear what is supposed to happen where the plant's circuit breaker has to open to clear the fault.
 There are concerns that the current text could be interpreted that the plant has to remain connected feeding the fault for 140ms which could lead to dangerous situations.
-In discussion with the ESO it is quite clear that is not their expectation, and that plant should trip this these circumstances.
+In discussion with the ESO it is quite clear that was not their expectation of what would happen, and that plant should trip in these circumstances.
 It is proposed that the following subclauses are added to clarify each situation where tripping is permitted.

-Firstly if the fault is on the generators equipment then the generator shall be required to trip to clear the fault from the transmission system as detailed in the proposed new sections CC.6.3.15(a)(ii)(b)(i) and ECC.6.3.15.8(vi)(i), as follows:- the fault is on the User's System, when the Generating Unit, DC Converter, or Power Park Module and any constituent Power Park Unit thereof and OTSDUW Plant and Apparatus shall trip to clear the fault from the Transmission System.
+Firstly if the fault is on the Generator's equipment then the Generator shall be required to trip (normally circuit breaker GCB1 in the diagram above) to clear the fault from the transmission system as detailed in the proposed new sections CC.6.3.15(a)(ii)(b)(i) and ECC.6.3.15.8(vi)(i), as follows:- the fault is on the User's System, when the Generating Unit, DC Converter, or Power Park Module and any constituent Power Park Unit thereof and OTSDUW Plant and Apparatus shall trip to clear the fault from the Transmission System.
 The protection schemes and settings should not jeopardise Fault Ride Through performance as specified in CC.6.3.15.1

-Figure 3 showing a fault which can only be cleared by generator breakers GCB1 the location of the fault means it cannot be fully cleared without tripping the of Generating Unit, DC Converter, or Power Park Module and any constituent Power Park Unit thereof and OTSDUW Plant shall trip as required.
+Figure 3 showing a fault which can only be cleared by Generator breakers GCB1 the location of the fault means it cannot be fully cleared without tripping the of Generating Unit, DC Converter, or Power Park Module and any constituent Power Park Unit thereof and OTSDUW Plant shall trip as required.

-Secondly if the fault is at a location on the network that means that the fault can only be cleared by operation of both transmission and the generator circuit breaker as shown in figure 4, again the generator will be permitted to trip to clear the fault as detailed in the proposed new section CC.6.3.15(a)(i)(b)(ii) and ECC.6.3.15.8(vi)(ii), as follows:-
+Secondly if the fault is at a location on the network that means that the fault can only be cleared by operation of both transmission and the Generator circuit breakers as shown in Figure 4, again the Generator will be permitted to trip to clear the fault as detailed in the proposed new section CC.6.3.15(a)(i)(b)(ii) and ECC.6.3.15.8(vi)(ii), as follows:-